 If you are approached by a new credit card or small business loan company, take heed.
 You may be dealing with a scammer.
 Instead, reach out to a reputable company that provides legal and reasonable small business capital products and services.
 Make sure they have an excellent BBB (Better Business Bureau) rating and plenty of positive reviews.

-How Can Businesses Capitalize on the Post-Holiday Drought?
+How Can Businesses Capitalize On The Post-Holiday Drought?

 If the holidays are your busy season, late January through March is probably your slow season.
 It doesn’t matter how much revenue you generated over the holidays.
 The drop in demand that follows can ruin your cash flow if you don’t make the right financial decisions.
 Here are a few ways to revive your business when the post-holiday drought sets in:

-Seasonality: Put Customer Data to Use
+Put Customer Data to Use

 You can’t launch an effective marketing campaign without data, and the holidays supply it in spades.
 Once the holidays come to an end, review the success of different strategies.
 What worked?
 What didn’t?
 This information can be the foundation for your general marketing strategy.
 You can also find out which areas where you should ramp up or cut down on spending.
 Odds are, comparing this year’s data with last year’s will reveal a trend in customer behavior that you can capitalize on moving forward.